PolygonHealthAnalytics/magic_multimodal_survival_analysis/README.md

-# MAGIC Use Case 2: Multimodal Survival Analysis for Squamous Cell Carcinoma
+# MAGIC Multimodal Survival Analysis for Squamous Cell Carcinoma

 ## 🎯 Overview
 This repository demonstrates a use case from the MAGIC (Multimodal Analysis of Genomics, Imaging and Clinical Data) platform - a comprehensive multimodal survival analysis for Squamous Cell Carcinoma (SCC) patients.
 This analysis showcases how MAGIC enables integrative analysis of multiple data modalities to predict patient survival outcomes.